BonnierNews/exp-config/README.md

 _NOTE, there is one exception_: When `NODE_ENV` equals `test` (`NODE_ENV=test`) `.env` files are ignored.
 Otherwise this file likely would have to be edited every time `npm test` is invoked.

-_NOTE II, exception to the excpetion_: If you want your .env file and environment variables to be honored in the `test` environment, you can set the `ALLOW_ENV_OVERRIDE` environment variable.
+_NOTE II, exception to the exception_: If you want your .env file and environment variables to be honored in the `test` environment, you can set the `ALLOW_ENV_OVERRIDE` environment variable.

 ## Specifying the root folder